 As for the rest of the all-arounders, some would be lucky to make it to Olympic Trials next month but I don’t see any dark horses for the team itself.
 Between the American Classic and the U.S. Classic, all seniors but Leah Clapper made it to nationals, so we should be looking forward to a good-sized field.
 I was impressed with Marz Frazier, who is back at Parkettes and placed fourth after a solid day, and I think Emily Gaskins has done some great work since her senior debut at Jesolo this year, and truly, any of the other all-arounders here?
 Romania would’ve killed for them at the Olympic Test Event (in fact, the bottom six finishers at Classics had potential to finish in about fifth place in Rio).
 But with the country as deep as it is, there’s no one in this group with routines that would challenge those at the top.

 Someone who could challenge, however, is Amelia Hundley.
 I can’t get over how well Hundley competed on Saturday.
-Eschewing floor, she performed well enough on beam, but really knocked it out of the park with her gorgeous DTY on vault and then an absolutely phenomenal bar routine.
+With the exception of floor, she performed well enough on beam, but really knocked it out of the park with her gorgeous DTY on vault and an absolutely phenomenal bar routine.
 Because there’s so much bars depth right now, she was actually only sixth there, and with a 14.9, but don’t let her placement fool you.
 She was beautiful and confident and it’s amazing seeing her continue to thrive and really enjoy herself in the sport.
 Even though she’s a long shot for even an alternate spot, it’s great to see her still kicking butt at 18.
 She came into elite in her teammate’s shadow, but really came into her own as one of the best juniors in the country, and continues to perform at such a high level today, it’s incredible.